zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 #### `"error"`

-If the `batch_id` is undefined the following error is returned:
+If the `batch_id` is unrecognized the following error is returned:

 ```json
 {